-Did you know eating fast food just twice a week can make you gain 10 pounds and double your risk for insulin resistance, which can lead to diabetes, obesity, and a host of other health issues?
-(If that’s not enough to scare you, maybe knowing that a 1999 McDonald’s burger is still looking fresh or that Burger King burgers were contaminated with horsemeat in 2012 will.
-Ew.)
+Did you know eating fast food just twice a week can cause you to gain 10 pounds and double your risk for insulin resistance — which can lead to diabetes, obesity, and a host of other health issues?
+No?
+Well, if that’s not enough to scare you, maybe knowing that a 1999 McDonald’s burger is still looking fresh or that Burger King burgers were once contaminated with horsemeat will.
+(Ew.
+Just ew.)

 After looking into this I’m slightly regretting all the fast food I ate on my road trip this past weekend.
 Although the occasional fast food isn’t really a big deal, I’ll be keeping these ingredients in mind next time I decide to roll through the drive through.
 It’s definitely making me appreciate the simplicity of the “rule” to try to eat foods with five ingredients or less, that way there’s less likelihood of crazy things like the following making the list.

 So what scary things are making up that other 50 to 98% that’s not meat?

 What it is: Caramel coloring is not at all what you might think of when you hear the word “caramel.”
 Instead of being melted sugar like traditional caramel, caramel coloring is synthetically made by reacting sugars with ammonia and sulfites.
 This process results in the chemicals 2-methylimidazole and 4 methylimidazole, which have been linked to thyroid, liver, and lung cancer, as well as leukemia.
 While there are four types of caramel coloring, the two made with ammonia, Class III and IV, are the harmful ones.
 Unfortunately, these are not typically distinguished on the food label.
 Caramel coloring is on the Centers for Science and Public Interest’s (CSPI) list of additives to avoid, stating there is “clear evidence” it is an animal carcinogen.